HuajieSong/Hello-world/README.md

-handle parameters from dmtc post request parse plist to get url if client is iOS and then download the ipa or apk to the server
+Handle parameters from dmtc post request

+Parse plist to get url if client is iOS

+And then download the ipa or apk to the server